Northern Colorado

-Northern Colorado is the name for a region in the state of Colorado and a proposed state in the northeastern portion of Colorado.

-Region

-Northern Colorado is a region in the northern portion of Colorado.
+Northern Colorado, or alternatively called North Colorado, is a region in the northern portion of Colorado.
 It borders northwestern Colorado, northeastern Colorado, the northern portion of Central Colorado, western and southwestern portions of Nebraska, and the southeastern portion of Wyoming.
 Northern Colorado receives over 300 days of sunshine per year and has a semi-arid climate.
 However, the parts located in upper elevations of the Rocky Mountains receive 300 in of snow per year and have an Alpine climate.
 The University of Colorado Boulder, Colorado State University, and the University of Northern Colorado are all located in Northern Colorado.
+The region is a proposed state in the northeastern portion of Colorado.